Album This song officially appears on the Abbey Road LP.

 From Wikipedia:

 “You Never Give Me Your Money” is a song by the English rock band the Beatles.
-It was written by Paul McCartney (though credited to Lennon–McCartney) and documented the financial and personal difficulties facing the band.
-The song is the first part of the medley on side two of their 1969 album Abbey Road and was recorded in stages between May and August that year.
+It was written by Paul McCartney (and credited to Lennon–McCartney), and thematically documents the personal difficulties the band was facing.
+The song is the first part of the medley on side two of the 1969 album Abbey Road and was recorded in stages between May and August that year.

-The song was the first one to be recorded for the medley, which was conceived by McCartney and producer George Martin as a finale for the Beatles’ career.
+The song was the first one recorded for the medley, which was conceived by McCartney and producer George Martin as a finale to the Beatles’ career.
 The backing track was recorded at Olympic Sound Studios in Barnes, London, but the remainder of overdubs occurred at EMI Studios.
-Musically, the song is made up of a suite of various segments, ranging from a piano ballad at the beginning through to guitar arpeggios at the end.
+The song contains a suite of various segments, ranging from a piano ballad at the beginning through to guitar arpeggios at the end.

 Background

-The song was written by McCartney when he was staying with his wife Linda in New York in March 1969 shortly after their wedding.
+McCartney wrote the song when he was staying with his wife Linda in New York in March 1969, shortly after their wedding.
 This was a break following the Get Back/Let It Be sessions.
 John Lennon and McCartney were at risk of losing overall control of Northern Songs, the company that published their songs, after ATV Music bought a majority share.
-McCartney had been largely responsible for the group’s direction and projects since the death of manager Brian Epstein in 1967, but he began to realise that the group dynamic of the Beatles was unraveling.
-He was particularly unhappy at the others, who wanted manager Allen Klein to help resolve financial matters.
-McCartney later said that the song was written with Klein in mind, saying “it’s basically a song about no faith in the person”.
+McCartney had been largely responsible for the group’s direction and projects since manager Brian Epstein died in 1967, but he began to realise that the Beatles’ group dynamic was unravelling.
+He was particularly unhappy at the others for wanting manager Allen Klein to help resolve financial matters.
+McCartney later said the song was written with Klein in mind, saying, “it’s basically a song about no faith in the person”.
 He added that the line “One sweet dream, pack up the bags, get in the limousine” was based on his trips in the country with Linda to get away from the tense atmosphere with the Beatles, though author Walter Everett thought the line was also a nostalgic look at the Beatles’ touring years, which had ended in 1966.

-Realising that Abbey Road could be the group’s last album, McCartney and Martin decided to combine various portions of tracks into a medley, which would act as a climactic finale of the group’s career.
+Realising that Abbey Road could be the group’s last album, McCartney and Martin combined various portions of tracks into a medley, which would act as a climactic finale to the group’s career.
 McCartney later said that the idea of a song suite was inspired by Keith West’s “Excerpt from A Teenage Opera”.
-Some musical segments of “You Never Give Me Your Money” were reused for the “Golden Slumbers” / “Carry That Weight” portion of the medley, including the opening verses and later guitar arpeggios.
+Some musical segments of “You Never Give Me Your Money” are also found as callbacks in the “Golden Slumbers” / “Carry That Weight” portion of the medley, including the opening verses and later guitar arpeggios.

 Recording

 The basic backing track was recorded at Olympic Sound Studios in Barnes on 6 May 1969.
-Recording started at 3pm and went on until 4am the next morning.
+Recording ran from 3 pm to 4 am the next morning.
 McCartney sang lead and played piano, Lennon played an Epiphone Casino guitar, George Harrison played a Fender Telecaster guitar fed through a Leslie speaker, and Ringo Starr played drums.
 The group recorded 36 takes, selecting take 30 as the best, which was made into a rough stereo mix.
-The basic structure of the song as it appeared on Abbey Road had not been worked out at this stage, and the original recording ran onto a loose jam session, ending up as a fast rock-and-roll instrumental towards the end.
+The song’s structure as it appeared on Abbey Road had not been worked out at this stage, and the original recording ran onto a loose jam session, ending up as a fast rock-and-roll instrumental toward the end.

 The final recording session occurred on 5 August, when McCartney made a number of tape loops at EMI Studios, including bells, birds, bubbles and chirping crickets.
 Martin mixed the track into stereo on 13 August, and made 11 attempts at a final mix, combining the tape loops with the cross-fade into “Sun King”, replacing the earlier organ note.
 He made another attempt at a final mix on 21 August, and this was used for the finished master. […]